vinhttran/fad_diets_ml/readme.md

 Number of tweets with location data leaves 2,692 tweets.

-Keto is by far the most tweeted about diet
+Keto is by far the most tweeted about diet as shown in this
 ![](images/Popularity_of_fad_diets.png)

 Limiting to english and US only leaves 1,494
 ![](images/usmap.png)

 # Topic Modeling
 First, the tweets are cleaned to remove URLs, smileys, mentions and emojis using the preprocessor

 Then, stemming is performed using PorterStemmer.
-Below is a WordCloud of the most popular words
+Below is a WordCloud of the most popular words.
 ![](images/word1.png)

 Next, the tweets are tokenized and lemmatized.
-Here is an example of the stemming
+Here is an example of the stemming.
 ![](images/tokenlem.png)

 I create a bag-of-words and also TF-IDF using gensim.
-Then I ran at Latent-dirichlet analysis using bag-of-words and TF-IDF.
+Then I ran at Latent-dirichlet analysis (LDA) using bag-of-words and TF-IDF.

 Bag-of-words
 |Topic|Words|